JuodaanViinaa/Laboratorio/README.md

 The `"column"`and `"header"`arguments determine the way in which the complete list of responses per trial will be written on the individual .xlsx file. `"column"` indicates the column in which the list will be written (being that 1 = A, 2 = B, 3 = C, etc.).
 The `"header"`argument determines the title which the column will have in its first cell.
 In order to not overwrite any data, each declared dictionary from the analysis list must have a different value for `"column"`, and it is recommended to use an incremental order.

-The `"sheet"`, `"summary_distribution"`, and `"offset"` arguments work the same as in the `Fetch` function.
+The `"sheet"`, `"summary_distribution"`, `"offset"`, and `"write_rows"` arguments work the same as in the `Fetch` function.

-This function, alongside `lat_count` and `total_count`, offers the possibility of making multiple or "aggregated" counts via the `"measures"` argument: in certain occasions it is advantageous to aggregate in a single measure the responses or latencies from two or more sources.
+This function, alongside `lat_count` and `total_count`, offers the possibility of making multiple or "aggregated" counts via the `"measures"` argument: on certain occasions it is advantageous to aggregate in a single measure the responses or latencies from two or more sources.
 As an example one may think of a situation in which there are responses to a single lever in two different types of trials, and those responses have two different marks to identify them.
 One may wish to aggregate the responses or latencies from both types of trials so that they are represented by a single measure of central tendency.
 In such cases the `"measures"` argument permits the incorporation of several information sources in a single measure. `"measures"` will indicate how many different sources must be aggregated into the same measure.
 For each additional source the necessary marks must be declared following the logical numbering.
 For example, for three sources aggregated into a single measure the arguments would be:
 ```python
 analysis_list = [
     {"count_resp": {"measures": 3,